 This benefit is available to eligible veterans and their spouses who live at home.
-The benefit is available to qualifying veterans and spouses who reside in an assisted living facility or in their own home.
-To meet the qualifications for household benefits, the veterans must have a single disability rated at 100 percent and have other disabilities rated independently at 60 percent or more or be permanently housebound due to the disabilities.
+The benefit is less than the Aid & Attendance benefit and is available to qualifying veterans and spouses who reside in an assisted living facility or in their own home.
+To meet the qualifications for household benefits, the veterans must have a single disability rated at 100 percent and have other disabilities rated independently at 60 percent or more OR is permanently housebound due to the disabilities.
 Medical evidence of the disability is required.
 The veteran or the spouse cannot receive both Aid & Attendance and Housebound benefits at the same time.